chances/rct3-importer/RCT3 Importer/src/ovlmake/OvlCompiler ReadMe.txt

 ovl:        ovl is the root node and must always be present.
 fix:        Describes coordinate system fixing for the models, matrices and keyframes.
             handedness:     Whether your source coordinate system is "left"- or "right"handed.
 In almost all cases, "right" is the correct choice.
             up:             Determines which axis ("x", "y" or "z") points up in your source coordinate system. "z" for most modellers (Blender, SketchUp), "y" for Milkshape.
             Important: The default is to use RCT3's system ("left", "y"), which in most user cases is wrong.
             There currently is no automatic fixing for ms3d files!
 You need to add this tag.
             The setting is global for the file, the fix tag is a direct child of ovl.
             Quick:
               <fix handedness="right" up="z" /> for Blender & Sketchup,
               <fix handedness="right" up="y" /> for Milkshape
 bsh:        bsh describes the bone meshes, a child of ovl
             name:           The name of the object.
 Should match both the name in the ban node and the name used for the outputfile.
             model:          The path of the .ase or .ms3d file that contains the mesh data.
 geomobj:    geomobj describes the mappings between meshes in the model file, bone numbers and textures.
 Geomobj elements are children of bsh elements, there should be at least one geomobj.
             name:           The name of the mesh as given in the model file.
 This is case sensitive.
             bone:           The number of the bone to which this mesh is to be assigned.
 If the attribute is not specified then the root bone 0 is used.
 The root bone is generated automatically by the compiler.
             ftx:            The name of the texture to use.
 Textures are specified using "ftx" elements at the "ovl" level.
             txs:            The style with which the texture should be applied to the model.
             placing:        The texture placing setting.
 Optional.
 Can be "both" (default), "texture" or "glass" (the latter is called 'Unknown' in the Importer).
+                            New in ovlmake 0.3: you can alternatively use "solid", "transparent" or "glassy" respectively.
+Those reflect better what this setting actually means.
             flags:          The texture flags setting.
 Optional.
 Can be "none" (default), "sign", "terrain", "cliff", "water", "watermask", "billboard" or "animatedbillboard"
                             Note: If you set this to "sign", the txs attribute will be ignored (and you can leave it out).
                                   If you set it to something else (not "sign" or "none"), both ftx and txs attributes will be ignored (and you can leave them out).
             doublesided:    Determines wether faces are textured on one side (0, default) or both sides (1).
 Optional.
 bone:       Describes the bones in the object.
 A child of bsh.
 There can be many bones in an object.
             name:           The name of the bone.
 This is matched against bone names in the ban element.
             parent:         The bone that is the parent of this bone.
 pos1:       The position and orientation of the bone.
 The 16 floats represent a 4x4 matrix, expressed row by row.
 A child of bone.
 pos2:       Typically identical to the pos1.
 ban:        ban describe the bone animations, a child of ovl.
             name:           The name of the animation.
 Should match both the name in the bsh node and the name used for the outputfile.